Companhia União Fabril: History

-After the Carnation Revolution military coup on April 25, 1974, the fall of the Estado Novo regime that ruled the intercontinental country from 1933 to 1974, and the subsequent Processo Revolucionário em Curso (PREC), CUF entered in collapse.
-Many of its companies were nationalized by the communist-inspired National Salvation Junta, and the large conglomerate and many of its diverse companies didn't survive the PREC (1975) and its influence over Portuguese economy, society and government policies in the following years.
-However, after the turmoil of the Carnation Revolution from 1974 to 1976, its communist inspiration fade away from 1977 to 1978.
+After the Carnation Revolution military coup on April 25, 1974, the fall of the far-right Estado Novo regime that ruled the country and its Colonial Empire from 1933 to 1974, and the subsequent Processo Revolucionário em Curso (PREC), CUF entered in collapse.
+Many of its companies were nationalized by the socialist-inspired National Salvation Junta, and the large conglomerate and many of its diverse companies didn't survive the PREC (1975) and its influence over Portuguese economy, society and government policies in the following years.
+However, after the turmoil of the Carnation Revolution from 1974 to 1976, its more leftist inspiration fade away from 1977 to 1978.
 In 1979, the founding family (the Mellos) was able to resume its business activity in Portugal and would proceed to found the Grupo José de Mello (José de Mello Group) in 1988.

 Step by step, the CUF was revived with the acquisition of several chemical industry assets in the country from the 1980s to 1997, when it was in position to buy Quimigal (founded after the forcible nationalizations as the chemical company of the State) in the privatization of that company.
 During the 1990s and 2000s, CUF's main industrial assets were located in Estarreja where the company produced aniline and nitrobenzene.
 Also in the 2000s, the company started to develop innovative projects in other fields.
 The nanotechnology company Innovnano was founded in 2003 by CUF in Aljustrel.
 Its main facilities, including state-of-the-art research and development center and manufacturing plant, were scheduled to be relocated to the Coimbra's iParque in 2012.
 In the 2010s, the new CUF was a Portuguese chemical corporation and a part of Grupo José de Mello.
 After many acquisitions, mergers and divestitures, from the late 1970s to the 2010s, the company and its brand was gradually restructured and morphed into a hospital in Lisbon.
 Now the brand cuf, whose major shareholders and founders are heirs of the old CUF conglomerate, is tied to one of the majors healthcare providers of Portugal known as cuf saúde.
 In 2018, the remaining industrial assets and historical industrial tradition in the chemical industry with roots on the original CUF had been transferred to a new Portuguese chemical company called Bondalti.